DavidASchonfeld/NaiveBayesianClassification/README.md

 ### Description
 This program uses Naive Bayes Classification to classify a series of votes as being from a Democrat or a Republican.
 <br />There is no Laplacian smoothing in this script.
-<br />This causes a "ZeroDivisionError" to occur if
+This causes a "ZeroDivisionError" to occur if
 - a vote outcome (Y,N,Q)(Q and ? both represent abstention) in classifying_data does not exist in the same vote column in training data for the political party it should match with.